lockss/lockss-rtd-manual/docs/troubleshooting/k3s-checker.rst

 ..
 COMMENT updated for alpha5

-In some Fedora and OpenSUSE systems, you may encounter six related error messages like the following:
+In some Fedora and OpenSUSE (OpenSUSE Leap and OpenSUSE Tumbleweed) systems, you may encounter six related error messages like the following:

 .. code-block:: text